Workshops are one of the most important services that NCTA offers to its members and to the local translator and interpreter community.

-Wednesdays, February 4 and February 11, 9.00–10.00 a.m.: An introduction to corpus resources for translators by Ruth Urbom.
+February 5 and February 12, 9.00–10.00 a.m.: An introduction to corpus resources for translators by Ruth Urbom.
 (Language neutral.)
 This two-part webinar introduces translators to freely available online corpus search tools for accessing huge databases of natural language such as the Corpus of Contemporary American English and the British National Corpus, as well as various corpora in other languages.

 By using corpus resources to investigate patterns that occur in natural language, translators can obtain empirical evidence on how words typically behave in context.
 This awareness of usage norms can enable translators to produce more natural-sounding translations.
 Corpus data can also provide evidence to support the choices translators make in their translations and supplement the translator’s own linguistic knowledge.

-The webinar will focus on practical examples for practicing translators.
+The first session will provide a basic introduction to corpus tools, starting with an explanation of what a corpus is.
+The second session will build on the fundamentals covered in Part 1, focusing on real-life examples for practicing translators.
 Participants will also learn to be aware of the strengths and limitations of various corpora and to critically evaluate the resources they use and the results they obtain.

-Thursday, March 4, 9.00–10.00 a.m.: Editing Your Own Japanese Translations for Natural English by Mike Karpa.
+March 4, 9.00–10.00 a.m.: Translation Techniques for Crafting Natural English from Japanese by Mike Karpa.
 (JA>EN) This webinar focuses on strategies specific to Japanese for creating vigorous and concise translations.
 The techniques include creative ways to break up sentences, unearthing the active voice in passive sentences, locating remote subjects, what to do with false or abstract subjects, good verbs, and the role of redundancy.